 2. There is a need to ensure that the heritage of the Corps (and its antecedents) is both preserved and set in the context of military nursing.
 This requires an approach which recognises the synergies and dependencies on our partner Corps in the AMS, whilst recognising that our Corps heritage is unique.
 It also recognises the need for partnerships with nursing and military historians and others, outside of the Corps, who can help place our heritage within nursing and military contexts.

 3. The purpose of the QARANC Association Heritage & Chattels Committee is to create a stronger understanding of Corps heritage in order to be the authoritative focus for others interested in our history, and to provide a clear understanding of the nature of military nursing that will help shape future force planning.

 4. Membership of the QARANC Heritage & Chattels Committee:

 (a) Chair (Appointed by the Board of Trustees.
 Not necessarily a trustee bur should be a subject matter expert)

 (d) Two Trustees (Appointed by the Board of Trustees, only one if the Chair is a trustee)

 (e) Two members of the Association who are Military Nursing Subject Matter Experts

-(f) Director of the Museum of Military Medicine (ex officio, non-voting)
+(f) Director of the Museum of Military Medicine (ex officio)

-(g) Other members (non-voting) to be co-opted by the Committee when required.
+(h) Other members to be co-opted by the Committee when required.